My spouse and I have separated, what is the process for getting a divorce?

-We would strongly recommend using a lawyer to assist, particularly where there are matrimonial assets and/or children of the marriage.
-Of course, you and your spouse may deal with the matter amicably, in which case you may wish to negotiate everything between yourselves, but we would still recommend each of you seeking legal advice in order for matters to be formalised.
+We would strongly recommend using a lawyer for advice and assistance, particularly where there are matrimonial assets and/or children of the marriage.
+Of course, you and your spouse may deal with the matter amicably, in which case you may wish to negotiate everything between yourselves, but we would still recommend each of you seeking legal advice before any binding agreement is reached and so that matters can be formalised.
 This protects both of you, and ensures that the arrangements you have in place can be enforced if need be.

 I’m about to get a divorce, can I transfer my property to a friend or family member to protect it?

 The short answer is no – any transfer of property can be traced and the court can force the property to be transferred back.
 If the matter goes to court you will be viewed unfavourably if you try to deprive your spouse of property they have an entitlement to.
-We would recommend seeking legal advice to see how you can protect your position and not undermine your own position.
+We would recommend seeking legal advice to see how you can protect your assets without undermining your position in the eyes of the court..